ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 I wanted a centered snake, so I change my grid size to 21.
 The center should be (10 10) and I calculate it (because I want to be able to change the size of wy grid).

-If I want it to move 2 times per seconds, I have to change the framerate.
+If I want it to move 2 times per seconds, I have to change the framerate too.

 ```rkt
 (define grid-size 21)